 Working area 1: Fostering “Fitness for purpose”

 The REFIT evaluation has already gathered factual data but these may not be sufficient for a detailed analysis of checking whether the Implementing Acts and technical guidelines need to be simplified.
 Rather than starting a lengthy and burdensome collection of factual data, it is proposed to carry out a consultative process (screening) with the main stakeholders (in particular MIG and environment policy areas through Focus Group) that will help in better identify the strengths and possible weaknesses of the INSPIRE framework, to assess its feasibility (including policy, organisational and technical, issues) and identify areas where simplification should be introduced.
 The entire INSPIRE framework has been originally designed on the basis of use cases but has not been extensively tested especially in a full European context.
 So the appreciation of the right interoperability level could be the subject of possible revision in some specific areas (see proposed Framework for INSPIRE maturity levels, figure 4).

+This has to go along with outcomes on legal support activities of using INPIRE-data and services by european users through adjusting legal acts of the the parliament, the commission and the council dealing with the use of geospatial data in a way, that they refer to the horizontal technical approach of the INSPIRE directive.